Prof Matthew Dimmock

 |Post:||Professor of Early Modern Studies (English)|

-|Other posts:||Director of Student Experience (School of English)|
+|Other posts:||Director of Research and Knowledge Exchange (School of English)|

-|Lecturer in English (Centre for Early Modern Studies)|
+|Professor of English (Centre for Early Modern and Medieval Studies)|

 |International:||+44 1273 877663|